comcode-org/binmat_rules/README.md

 The actions available are:
 - Draw a card.
 [Drawing a Card](#drawing-a-card)
 - Play a card from your hand to a lane's stack.
 [Playing a Card](#playing-a-card)
 - Initiate combat in a lane.
+This is an attacker-only action.
 [Combat](#combat)
-- Discard a card into a lane discard pile.
+- Discard a card from your hand into a lane discard pile.
 This is a defender-only action.

-You can inspect any discard pile at any time, even if it is not your turn.
+You can inspect any discard pile, face-up stack, or face-down stack you control (attacker stacks for the attacker, defender stacks for the defender) at any time, even if it is not your turn.

 ### Drawing a Card